Chapter 6: Other caregiving situations

 As the weeks went by, I wondered how long she could keep fighting.
 They sent her home to die – that was weeks, months earlier.

 Some people live with a progressive disease (such as a brain, heart, or lung disease) for a very long time, which takes a toll on caregivers, family members, and friends.
-Many caregivers say it can feel very overwhelming at times and as though there is no end in sight.
+Many caregivers say it can feel like a roller coaster of emotions at times.

-Changes in the person’s mental or physical ability may be subtle but will add to your caregiving role.
-Over time these may complicate your feelings about your role. *Be sure to report any changes to your healthcare team and keep a close pulse on your own self-care and mental health.
+Changes in the person’s mental or physical ability may be subtle but can add to the challenges of caregiving.
+Over time, these may complicate your feelings about your role. *Be sure to report any changes to a healthcare provider and keep a close eye on your own self-care and mental health.